 Jesus continued to poke the religious leaders in the eye in the Temple courts for the rest of the week, which I'm sure only made things worse for him when they finally got their mitts on him.
 But he was doing what he had to do.
 It was his mission, and he would not shrink from it.
 It was the only way to save us.

-I spent my Monday morning writing and recording a song parody about chocolate bunnies.
+I spent my Monday morning trying to keep nausea under control.
 Not much of a comparison, is it?
 But that's not the point.
 I'm trying to find parallels with my journey, not my week.
 And instead of parallels, I think I should be looking for lessons.

 I can relate to Jesus' anger at the crooked practices in the Temple.
 It makes me angry when Christians give Christians a bad name, and these thieves were giving Judaism a very bad name.
 Jesus was the perfect observant Jew, who loved being at the Temple.
 He went there whenever he could, even staying behind at age 12 after his parents left!
 (Luke 2:41-52, blog)

-Even though Jesus did not react out of emotion in either of these cases, I can't help seeing examples of how I need to handle my anger here.
+Though Jesus did not react out of emotion in this case, I can't help seeing examples of how I need to handle my anger here.
 Jesus wove his own whip before he drove out the crooked merchants.
 I need to learn to take a breath myself, as long as circumstances, within and without, keep breaking down my filters.

 I submit that that's the wrong question.
 In my opinion, the right question to ask about any passage in the Bible is, "What is this passage trying to teach me?"
 Not, "Did David really have that many chariots?" or "Did Methuselah really live over 900 years?"
 Those things are irrelevant to our lives.
 What Jesus did during this week of his life has everything to do with us.
 He did it for us.
 So even if the gospels say Jesus had fish for lunch, I want to know what he's trying to teach me by that.
 Jesus is my teacher.